rutuj24/Sudoku_Game/README.md

 If correct a solution will be generated and displayed<br><br><br>

 Copy and Paste the code in your IDE<br>
-Download the text file and check path in code<br>
+Check name and path of text file in code<br>
 Link the required .h files